roquesor/hello-world/README.md

 # hello-world
-book
 Hello.
-I am new to programmin.
+I am new to programming.
 The sloth suggested I download this.